jdlehman/react-fuzzy-filter/README.md

 # react-fuzzy-filter

-ReactFuzzyFilter fuzzy filters a list of data based on the search value typed in the input field.
+Fuzzy filter a list of data based on the search value typed in the input field.
 Each matching list item is rendered via a custom render function.

 ## Installation